Skip to main content

 Target file: docs/decisions/ADR-XXXX-terrain-tag-promotion.md

-Source question: pr-open-questions.md § Tag Taxonomy — when the 19 planned terrain tags described in gd-location-generation-contract.md should be promoted to committed TagId constants in Content/common/tags.secs.
+Source question: pr-open-questions.md § Tag Taxonomy — when the 19 planned terrain tags described in gd-territory-generation-contract.md should be promoted to committed TagId constants in Content/common/tags.secs.

 Rationale: gd-tag-catalog.md separates committed tags (14) from planned tags (19).
 The promotion criterion — "when the production generator is in use" — is informal.
 ADR-Terrain-tags formalizes the threshold: which generator features must ship, which validation gates must pass, who decides.
 Without this, every Wave R-* implementer faces the same ambiguous decision.